Three Lads and a Family Tent – Budget Luxury Camping

 Conclusions on cost and value for money

 Overall, if a budding camper was to purchase the items we mentioned above for a family of four, it would amount to around £369.
 Now, I don’t believe that’s bad for the amount of kit you get, the overall quality and the fold away trolley to carry it all in.
 We thoroughly enjoyed using all of our gear and can’t wait to get out and explore more campsites soon.
-The kit gets he Savvy Dad seal of approval, particularly the tent and trolley.
+The kit gets the Savvy Dad seal of approval, particularly the tent and trolley which is ideal for those looking to engage in camping while transporting sport equipment for activities like hiking, cycling and SUP paddle boarding.

 We headed back home full of smiles and ready for a Sunday lunch with homemade yorkshire puddings.